Section 1 - The Church and Building Law

 If building, renovating, demolishing, or carrying out maintenance on new and existing buildings throughout New Zealand, it is likely you will be affected by the Building Act 2004.

-The Building Act 2004 sets standards and procedures for those involved in building work to ensure buildings are constructed to comply with the current Building Code.
+The Building Act 2004 sets standards and procedures for those involved in building work to ensure that buildings are constructed in compliance with the current Building Code.
 The Building Code covers how work can be done, who can do it, and when it needs to be inspected.

 The aim of the Building Act is to improve control of and encourage better practices in building design and construction.